 Movenpick Hotel & Apartments Bur Dubai is located in Oud Metha, Bur Dubai and offers apartments with kitchenette, refrigerator and microwave.
 There’s a pool, sauna, Jacuzzi, tennis courts, in-house restaurant and pub.
 You can walk to the Dubai Healthcare City metro station.
 Suitable for families, couples and solo women.

-Located on a busy street in Deira, Al Ghurair Hotel Managed by AccorHotels offers luxurious rooms plus sauna, gym, spa and swimming pool and two in-house restaurants at what could well be a luxury, not mid-range hotel.
+Located on a busy street in Deira, Swissotel Al Ghurair offers luxurious rooms plus sauna, gym, spa and swimming pool and two in-house restaurants at what could well be a luxury, not mid-range hotel.
 Excellent value for money, and the nearest metro station is a 10-minute walk.

 Best Luxury Hotels in Old Dubai

 The Mandarin Oriental Jumeirah is one of my favorite hotels in Dubai for many reasons.
 Other than the beautiful design that channels the vibes of an Asian sanctuary in a lobby that glitters from the crystal and light canopies of bronze trees, the service here is friendly, the dining options fantastic and the views- both the sea and city views over Jumeirah, are some of my favorite in the city.